nelbin4/openttdprodboost/README.md

 ## Compatibility

-- OpenTTD 14.0+ (uses API version 14).
+- Tested on OpenTTD 15.1
-- Compatible with calendar-based and wallclock-based economy timekeeping modes.
 - Works with vanilla industries and NewGRF industry sets.

 ## Development